 One of the most frequent questions for families applying for a Schengen or UK visa is: "Can we all be on one insurance paper, or do we need separate ones?"
-The answer depends on how your specific visa center (VFS/TLS) handles group data entry.
+The answer depends on how your specific visa center handles group data entry.

 The Case for Individual Policies